What are they and why would I change them?

-If you get in a situation where you have the aperture fully open and the shutter speed selected is too slow to hand hold such as 30th or 15th/sec, use the higher ISO settings, they are like a Godsend in digital photography, especially if you don't carry a flashgun.
+If you get in a situation where you have the aperture fully open and the shutter speed selected is too slow to hand hold.
+Settings such as 30th or 15th/sec.
+Use the higher ISO settings.
+They are like a Godsend in digital photography, especially if you don't carry a flashgun.

-With film, anything above ISO 400 would produce grainy and textured images and the techniques in the 80's and 90's for reducing grain were few and far between.
-However, with the new breed of digital cameras such as the older, almost "grain free" Canon EOS 20D, 30D, 40D and later Canon EOS 5D Mark IV, the “noise" as it is also known, is barely noticeable in some images.
+With film, anything above ISO 400 would produce grainy and textured images.
+The techniques in the 80's and 90's for reducing grain were few and far between.
+However, a new breed of digital cameras came along in the "noughties!
+Cameras such as the older, almost "grain free" Canon EOS 20D, 30D, 40D and later Canon EOS 5D Mark IV.
+The "noise" as it is also known, in some of these camera's images are barely noticeable.

-Even if a bit of grain or noise does appear, there are programs such as Neat image available that will all but remove any signs of grain…amazing!
+Even if a bit of grain or noise does appear, there are programs such as Neat Image available.
+This cool bit of software will all but remove any signs of grain.
+Amazing!